Bluff Trail Guide

 Perpendicular to the boardwalk is Sims Trail.
 Once leading to the Cedar Creek Hunt Club’s clubhouse (which has long since been demolished), the gravel road of the Sims Trail crossing previously functioned as the park’s main entryway and but now doubles as a trail and service road.
 This crossing leads from the bluff to Cedar Creek and Wise Lake.

-To return to the Visitor Center, continue along the boardwalk or take the continuation of the Bluff Trail (it veers off the boardwalk after the Sims Trail crossing) through a beautiful oak-beech forest.
+To return to the Visitor Center, continue along the boardwalk or take the continuation of the Firefly Trail (it veers off the boardwalk after the Sims Trail crossing—look for the number 10 sign to your right) through a beautiful oak-beech forest.

 This guide was produced by Friends of Congaree Swamp, which advocates for Congaree National Park and its unique environment.
 Special thanks go to Erin Hamner who wrote the guide as part of a USC Honors College course, John Grego, and Sharon Kelly. © 2015